Tactics Ogre Reborn Release Date - Gameplay, Trailer, Story

 Tactics Ogre: Reborn takes place in the land of Valaria.
 After the last king’s death, Valaria was split in three between the Bacrum-Valeria, the Gargastan Kingdom, and the Walsta people.
 You play as Denim Powell (although the name can be changed by the player), a member of a small Walsta resistance group.
 Your group is fighting against the Gargastan empire, which actively persecutes the Walsta People.
 When the leader of the Walsta people orders his people to commit an atrocious deed, Denim must decide if he still wants to be part of the resistance, or if he will continue on his own path.

 Tactics Ogre: Reborn has up to eight different endings, which depend on the player’s choices and actions throughout the game.
-Your actions as Denim decides the fate of not only the land, but also those around you.
+Your actions as Denim decides the fate of not only the land but also those around you.

+If you are a Final Fantasy XIV player, you are in luck.
+FFXIV is currently holding a Tactics Ogre Screenshow Sweepstakes.
+Players have a chance to win real-life and in-game prizes.
+The contest ends next week, November 14, 2022.
+If you plan on joining the contest, make sure to send your entry before the contest ends.
+Both the in-game and real-life rewards are good, so there’s no harm in joining.
+For more details about the sweepstakes, click here.
+For more gaming news from us, click here.